Low-dimensional solenoidal manifolds: Introduction

 \noi In {\it section} \ref{lhm} we introduce the notion of harmonic maps between Riemannian solenoids and we establish the solenoidal version of the theorem of Eells-Sampson: a differentiable map between Riemannian solenoids with target a solenoid with a laminated Riemannian metric having all leaves with negative sectional curvature is homotopic to a harmonic map.

 \noi Compact, {\it oriented}, 1-dimensional solenoids are in one-to-one correspondence with conjugacy classes of homeomorphism of the Cantor set.
-This is due to the fact that Dennis Sullivan proved that these solenoids are mapping tori of homeomorphisms of the Cantor set \cite{Su1,V}.
+This is because Dennis Sullivan proved that these solenoids are mapping tori of homeomorphisms of the Cantor set \cite{Su1,V}.
 In the first part of {\it section} \ref{1dsm} we use this fact to give some properties of these solenoids.
 We show, following D. Sullivan \cite{Su1}, that these 1-dimensional laminations are null-cobordant \ie there is a compact, oriented, 2-dimensional Riemann surface lamination with boundary equal to the given 1-dimensional solenoid.

 \noi In {\it subsection} \ref{hom1d} we describe these compact, oriented 1-dimensional solenoids in the case when they are topologically transitive.
 By the results in {\it section} \ref{thsm}, compact solenoidal manifolds which are also topologically homogeneous have the property of being obtained as the inverse limit of an infinite tower of regular coverings of increasing order of a compact manifold.
-Therefore, a compact connected, topologically homogeneous 1-dimensional solenoidal manifold is a 1-dimensional compact abelian group, since it is obtained as the inverse limit of a tower of covers of the circle $\sS^1$ and every covering of the circle is equivalent to a homomorphism of the form $z\mapsto{z^n},\,n\in\N$.
+Therefore, a compact connected, topologically homogeneous 1-dimensional solenoidal manifold is a 1-dimensional compact abelian group, since it is obtained as the inverse limit of a tower of coverings of the circle $\sS^1$ and every covering of the circle is equivalent to a homomorphism of the form $z\mapsto{z^n},\,n\in\N$.
 These groups are Pontryagin duals of dense subgroups of the rationals.

 \noi {\it Section} \ref{srs} deals with solenoidal surfaces, their uniformization, {\it theorem} \ref{uniformization}, the Ricci flow and the uniformization of hyperbolic solenoidal surfaces by the Ricci flow, {\it theorem} \ref{continuity} in {\it subsection} \ref{Ricci_Flow}.